Become a Member

 Organizational Effort

 A less common method for gaining membership is the much more difficult organizational effort.
-Local One is committed to bringing the legal protections that a union contract gives to any stagehand or technician that requests it.
+Local One is committed to bringing the legal protections that a union contract gives to any stagehand or technician who requests it.
 If you want to organize your nonunion employer, it will require that you have a firm belief in unionism, a passion for fairness and equity in your workplace, and hope to secure a better life for you, your family, and your co-workers.
-It is for people that have determined that a career in the entertainment industry in NYC is their life’s goal and will be willing to fight for it.
-If you are interested, contact Local one’s Organizer, John Lott, at Union Hall, (212) 333-2500.
+It is for people who have determined that a career in the entertainment industry in NYC is their life’s goal and will be willing to fight for it.
+If you are interested, contact Local One’s Organizer, John Lott, at Union Hall, (212) 333-2500.

 There are many benefits and privileges available to Local One members.
 Some of the benefits and privileges of Union membership include the right to attend and participate in Union meetings, the right to nominate and vote for candidates for Union office, the right to run for Union office and for delegate to our international union (the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists, and Allied Crafts of the United States, Its Territories, and Canada, AFL-CIO, CLC, I.A.T.S.E.) convention, the right to participate in contract ratification and strike votes, the right to participate in formulating collective bargaining demands, and the right to participate in the development and formulation in policies.
 Eligible and enrolled members are also entitled to benefits provided by the Union Privilege and Union Plus programs available through the I.A.T.S.E.